hamjac5334/HockeyContract/README.md

 on what I can feasably do and how much time I can realistically put into this project with my other obligations.
 Finally, I will show respect to my groupmates and our clients.
 I will respect their time and their thoughts on the project.

+# Description of App

+Functionality: D'Crease is a platform that allows hockey coaches and scouts to rate youth hockey goaltenders on their ability on the ice to evaluate, compare, and see players' progress.

+Users: D'Crease is designed for youth hockey coaches and goaltenders to be able to rate youth hockey goaltenders to be able to compare and track their progress.

+How to Use: The user needs to login using firebase, then will come up on the home screen, then can navigate to the screens as followed:

+* Goalenders Page: This is where to view the goaltenders and add new goaltenders

+* Evaluation Page: This is where to view the evaluations that have been made or create a new evaluation
+* Organization Page: What organization the user belongs to or list of organizations
+* Notification Page: We don't know what this page is yet
+* App Navigation: App is navigable through the drawer that opens on the uper left side of the screen or through the home page

+If there are any questions, then navigate to the settings page where there is an explanation of each page of the app and FAQ's to help the user better understand the application if they are lost.